batman005/yoga-server/README.md

 - yoga_id: A unique serial identifier for each row in the table.
 * batch: A string representing the batch in which the student is enrolled.
 + dob: A date representing the student's date of birth.
--email: A string representing the student's email address, which is also used as the primary key for the table.
+- email: A string representing the student's email address, which is also used as the primary key for the table.
--gender: A string representing the student's gender.
+* gender: A string representing the student's gender.
--name: A string representing the student's name.
++ name: A string representing the student's name.
--status: A string representing the student's enrollment status.
+- status: A string representing the student's enrollment status.
--number: A unique big integer representing the student's phone number.
+* number: A unique big integer representing the student's phone number.
--date_of_joining: A date representing the date on which the student joined the program.
++ date_of_joining: A date representing the date on which the student joined the program.
--date_of_expiry: A date representing the date on which the student's enrollment expires.
+- date_of_expiry: A date representing the date on which the student's enrollment expires.

 This table is used to store information about Yoga students, including their personal details, enrollment information, and contact details.
 The yoga_id column is used as a unique identifier for each student, and the email column is used as the primary key for the table.
 The date_of_joining and date_of_expiry columns are used to track the student's enrollment period.